ep390/ep390/website/app/assignments/7/page.md

 - **10** Insightful analysis of strengths, weaknesses, and creative potential
 - **10** Original music excerpt included and playable
 - **10** Sources/links to the system and any references
-- **10** Came to class prepared to present, and presented your findings in class
+- **10** In-class interface demo: showed the interface (even if on Hugging Face) and demonstrated how it works
 - **15** Correct use of the static folder to save your audio, including a data-compressed format such as `.mp3` (do not use a `.wav` file)